thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 -people who want multiplayer with friends
 Competitors
 - any other pixel-based software
+- web games that are played in class
 Developers
 -us
 Clients/Boss
-- Ana I think? since she will give us adivce on what to do
+- Ana

 ## 3. Functional requirements (features)